Tag Archives: finances

 • Whether you retire with a service retirement benefit or a disability retirement benefit.

-Debt and Retirement - How a NYLSRS Loan Balance Could Affect Your Pension
+Debt and Retirement: How a NYSLRS Loan Balance Could Affect Your Pension

-The pension reduction does not go toward repaying the outstanding loan balance — it’s a permanent reduction.
-And, at least part of the loan balance at retirement will be subject to federal income taxes.
+• At least part of the loan balance at retirement will be subject to federal income taxes.

-When you apply to retire using Retirement Online and have an outstanding NYSLRS loan balance, the pension reduction amounts are provided to you.
-They are also listed on the loan applications on our Forms page.
-If you are nearing retirement, be sure to check your loan balance.
-If you are not on track to repay your loan before you retire, you can increase your loan payments, make additional lump sum payments or both (see the Change Your Payroll Deductions or Make Lump Sum Payments section of our Loans page.)
+If you are close to retirement, be sure to check your loan balance.
+If it looks like you won’t repay your loan before you retire, you can increase your loan payments, make additional lump sum payments or both (see the Change Your Payroll Deductions or Make Lump Sum Payments section of our Loans: Applying and Repaying page).

-Although ERS members may repay their loan after retiring, they would have to pay the full balance that was due at retirement in a single lump sum payment.
-Then, going forward, the pension would be increased to the amount it would have been without the loan reduction.
-However, it would not be increased retroactively back to the date of retirement.
+ERS members may repay a loan after retiring.
+They must pay the full balance that was due at retirement in a single lump sum payment.
+Once they repay the loan, their pension will increase to the amount it would have been without the loan reduction.
+It will not increase retroactively back to the date of retirement.

 Other Debt to Check